Implications of Arctic Sea Ice Reduction on Tropospheric Chemistry

 Answers to the above key questions provide fundamental physical insights into the halogen chemical processes, which govern bromine, ozone, and mercury in the Arctic environment that is impacted by a changing Arctic sea ice surface and related changes in climate.
 Such understanding is critical to correctly identify the cause and consequence in Arctic O3/GEM depletion in response to Arctic change, and enables a physical-based assessment of the Arctic environmental vulnerability to geochemical change.
 Scientifically, a fundamental understanding is essential to enable the research community to develop reliable Earth System and Arctic System Models that connect the physical changes at the surface to the chemical compositional changes in the atmosphere, with attendant feedbacks, so that we can address questions about the future state of the Arctic system.
 In a practical view, tropospheric (the air the we breath) ozone and mercury are toxic to people and wildlife.
 Understanding the chemical sources processes, and transport will enable a better quantification of the impacts.

-Our approach will use data from multiple satellites including MODIS (NASA), AMSR-E (NASA), QuikSCAT (NASA), Envisat ASAR (ESA), GOME-2 (ESA), SCIAMACHY (ESA), RADARSAT SAR (CSA), and TerraSAR-X and TanDEM-X (Germany) together with past and present measurements from multiple field campaigns such as the IPY OASIS, INCATPA, CFL, SALT, and other present and future field experiments, to investigate how changing sea ice conditions can change the rates and nature of chemical processes involving these species.
-The approach will include a new unique field experiment to identify the role of different sea ice surface types in the photochemical processes, together with airborne measurements across various Arctic land-seascapes.
-We plan to conduct measurements from both sides of the Barrow lead in the spring of 2012, from the surface (using autonomous platforms) and from aircraft, making use of trajectory analysis and satellite data, along with the chemical information, to study the relationship between surface types and the overlying atmospheric composition and chemistry.
-We will use the Drift-age Model to characterize sea ice dynamics and distribution.
-Furthermore, atmospheric dynamics will be included in this research using model analyses such as the National Centers for Environment Prediction and National Center for Atmospheric Research reanalysis and Rising Air Parcel (RAP) trajectories.
+Our approach used data from multiple satellites including MODIS (NASA), AMSR-E (NASA), QuikSCAT (NASA), Envisat ASAR (ESA), GOME-2 (ESA), SCIAMACHY (ESA), RADARSAT SAR (CSA), and TerraSAR-X and TanDEM-X (Germany) together with past and present measurements from multiple field campaigns such as the IPY OASIS, INCATPA, CFL, SALT, and other present and future field experiments, to investigate how changing sea ice conditions can change the rates and nature of chemical processes involving these species.
+The approach included a new unique field experiment to identify the role of different sea ice surface types in the photochemical processes, together with airborne measurements across various Arctic land-seascapes.
+We planned to conduct measurements from both sides of the Barrow lead in the spring of 2012, from the surface (using autonomous platforms) and from aircraft, making use of trajectory analysis and satellite data, along with the chemical information, to study the relationship between surface types and the overlying atmospheric composition and chemistry.
+We used the Drift-age Model to characterize sea ice dynamics and distribution.
+Furthermore, atmospheric dynamics were included in this research using model analyses such as the National Centers for Environment Prediction and National Center for Atmospheric Research reanalysis and Rising Air Parcel (RAP) trajectories.

 Based on new findings, we assess the capability for chemical weather forecasting in the Arctic, specifically aimed at short-term prediction of bromine explosions and O3/GEM depletion.
-Thus, this research builds on and expands NASA multi-satellite capabilities leading to the first assessment and potential development of new predictive modeling for chemical weather forecast.
-Thus, it lends support to Decadal-Survey satellite missions related to ozone and ice (e.g., CLARREO, GPSRO, ASCENDS, GACM, GEO-SCAPE, ACE, XOVWM, DESDynI, ICESAT-II, etc.).
+Thus, this research built on and expanded NASA multi-satellite capabilities leading to the first assessment and potential development of new predictive modeling for chemical weather forecast.
+Thus, it lent support to Decadal-Survey satellite missions related to ozone and ice (e.g., CLARREO, GPSRO, ASCENDS, GACM, GEO-SCAPE, ACE, XOVWM, DESDynI, ICESAT-II, etc.).